billyvollman/tic-tac-toe-australia-mate/README.md

 I'm Billy Vollman and a current student at General Assmebly in Melbourne, enrolled in the Software Engineering Immersive course.
 This is our first class project to create a Tic Tac Toe game which allows two players to play tic tac toe.

-Link to game is here **file:///Users/billyvollman/Documents/sei/projects/tic_tac_toe_game/index.html**
+Link to game is here [Tic Tac Toe Australia Mate](https://billyvollman.github.io/tic-tac-toe-australia-mate/)

+**file:///Users/billyvollman/Documents/sei/projects/tic_tac_toe_game/index.html**